zulip/zulip/templates/zerver/api/installation-instructions.md

 # Installation instructions

-Zulip's REST API is easy to work with directly, but there are API libraries available for various popular languages.
+Zulip's REST API is easy to work with directly, but there are API libraries available for a few popular languages.

 The Python library is the most advanced (and has tools for easily writing interactive bots that react to messages), so we recommend it